Delta-V (musical group)

 Delta V is an Italian musical group formed in 1995.
 Its current line-up is composed of Carlo Bertotti, Flavio Ferri, Fefo Forconi and Francesca Tourè.
 They debuted in 1998 with the album Spazio, and their greatest hits are songs such as "Se telefonando" and "Un'estate fa".
 Their latest album is Heimat.

 Biography

 1990-1995

 Carlo Bertotti and Flavio Ferri met in school.
-In 1980, they both became part of Vienna, who in 1990 published the album Giù, senza fare rumore, which was unsuccessful, but in 1992 they published Fiori blu, with Carlo as producer and Flavio as vocalist.
-After this, they decided to dedicate themselves entirely to creating music for advertising, until 1995, when MCA Music Italy signed them and created "Straker & Foster", a name inspired by characters in a cult television SF series, "UFO".
+In 1980, they both became part of Vienna, who in 1990 published the album Giù, senza fare rumore, which was unsuccessful.
+In 1992 they published Fiori blu, with Carlo as producer and Flavio as vocalist.
+After this, they decided to dedicate themselves entirely to creating music for advertising, until 1995, when MCA Music Italy signed them and created "Straker & Foster", a name inspired by characters in a cult television science fiction series, UFO.

 1996-2000

 In 1996, the pair began collaboration with Roberto Vernetti, a producer.
 The next year they signed a contract with BMG Memories.
 The group named themselves Delta V, from "Delta di Venere".
 Initially, the vocalist was Alice Ricciardi, but she left before the first album was recorded.
 She was replaced by Francesca Touré.

 In early 1998, the group released their first singles, "AL.C" and "Il mondo visto dallo spazio", which helped them spread their name through radio and television, culminating in the release of their debut album, Spazio.
 It wasn't until their third single, a re-make of Mina's "Se telefonando" that Delta V entered 'heavy rotation' and became one of the "alternative" hits of the summer.
 In Autumn, a single from the album "Facile" was released to accompany the group's first national tour.

 Following the tour, Carlo and Flavio began working on a second album, and decide to undertake new roads, leaving the 'trip-hop' of the debut for a more electronic pop.
 As a result, Francesca Tourè was replaced with vocalist Lu Heredia.

 In 1999, they released their next album, Psychobeat, which was preceded by the single "Sul filo", accompanied by a successful video single "Il primo giorno del mondo", in which Angela Baraldi, Garbo and Mao appear, and a remixed version of "Marta ha fatto un sogno".
 This album wasn't as successful as their first, and today it is the only Delta V album not to be available.

 In Spring 2000, the group did their "Per la bellezza tour", a tour across all Italy.
 The experience is chronicled in the song "L'infinito", which can be downloaded on-line.